Government College University, Lahore: Old Campus

 Positioned in Downtown Lahore, it is located at the junction of The Mall, Lahore and the Lower Mall, surrounded by main business and administrative areas, schools, colleges and Punjab University old Campus.
 The main building was designed by W. Purdon and completed in 1877 at a cost of Rs.
 320,000.
 In the centre of the main building stands a 176' tall clock tower.
-Being built during the colonial era, the main building reflects the neo-Gothic tradition, with broad verandahs and elevated ceilings.
+Built during the colonial era, the main building reflects the neo-Gothic tradition, with broad verandahs and elevated ceilings.
 A large ground accompanies the main building, alluded to as the "Oval Ground".
 In 2019, the ground was renamed "The Leitner Oval", in honour of Gottlieb Wilhelm Leitner, the first principal of the institute.
-To meet with an increasing number of students, several buildings and blocks have been commissioned which include a postgraduate block, a new block for intermediate students and a bachelors' block which is accessible by the overhead bridge.
+To meet the needs of an increasing number of students, several buildings and blocks have been commissioned which include a postgraduate block, a new block for intermediate students and a bachelors' block which is accessible by an overhead bridge.
 The main campus is spread over 56 acres along the Anarkali Bazaar, one of the oldest surviving markets in Lahore.

 Kala Shah Kaku Campus

 On 24 August 2019, the Kala Shah Kaku campus of the university was inaugurated which is known as GCU KSK campus.
-The campus is spread over 370 acres, able to house 25,000 students, 1250 teachers and 650 staff members.
-22 hostels are available for accommodation.
+The campus is spread over 370 acres, able to house 25,000 students, 1,250 teachers and 650 staff members.
+2 hostels are available for accommodation.

 On 24 September 2020, the new campus was formally opened to students.
 A bus shuttle service will operate between both campuses.